matt-harvey/swx/README.rst

 order if you edit the file manually.

-You should not enter future-dated entries; the application will raise an error if it reads a future-date entry in the log.
+You should not enter future-dated entries; the application will raise an error if it reads a future-dated entry in the log.

 As a convenience, ``swx`` provides the command ``swx edit``, which you can use to open the log directly in your default text editor.